MikeDigitize/JSFundamentals/README.md

 ```

 With a standard function call, a function executes its function body and returns.
 A function always returns.
 Without an explicit return statement a function returns <code>undefined</code> which is why in the code example above <code>bar</code> logs <code>undefined</code>.
-However, When called with the keyword <code>new</code> the behaviour of a function is quite different.
+However, when called with the <code>new</code> keyword the behaviour of a function is quite different.
 In this case the function becomes a constructor and without the need for an explicit return statement returns a new object - a new instance.
-This object has a <code>constructor</code> property.
+And this object has a <code>constructor</code> property.

 ```javascript
 function Bar() {}